Gornje Obrinje massacre

+History

 The Yugoslav Army had been deployed in the area for several months in a major offensive against the Kosovo Liberation Army (KLA), which had assumed loose control of an estimated one-third of the province.
 There was serious combat in the areas of Suva Reka and Drenica.
 At least 14 policemen had been killed by the KLA earlier that month.
-On 25 September, a Serbian police vehicle was blown up by a detonation on the road between Likovac and Gornje Obrinje, with five dead.
+On 25 September, a Serbian police vehicle was blown up by a detonation on the road between Likoc and Abri e Epërme, with five dead.
 The KLA sometimes retreated through villages after their frequent attacks on Serbian police, moving in proximity to civilians.
-According to HRW, the Serbian special police retaliated by killing 21 civilians, belonging to the family of Deliaj from Donje Obrinje, on 26 September.
+According to Human Rights Watch, the Serbian special police retaliated by killing 21 civilians, belonging to the family of Deliaj from Abri e Epërme, on 26 September.
 Among these were 9 women and 5 children.
 They had been executed in a nearby forest.
-Later that same day, 14 men were randomly selected some kilometres from Gornje Obrinje, abused for several hours, then eventually 13 were executed in Golubovac.
-On 27 September HRW researchers and journalists arrived at the village and documented the massacre, garnering major Western media coverage.
+Later that same day, 14 men were randomly selected some kilometres from Abri e Epërme, abused for several hours, then eventually 13 were executed in Golubovac.
+On 27 September, Human Rights Watch researchers and journalists arrived at the village and documented the massacre, garnering major Western media coverage.

-International political pressure on the FR Yugoslav government to end its crackdown in Kosovo was accelerated by the news of these killings, leading to a new resolution issued by the United Nations Security Council on 24 October 1998, calling for the deployment of the Diplomatic Verification Mission and an end to hostilities.
+International political pressure on the FR Yugoslav Government to end its crackdown in Kosovo was accelerated by the news of these killings, leading to a new resolution issued by the United Nations Security Council on 24 October 1998, calling for the deployment of the Diplomatic Verification Mission and an end to hostilities.